sumbach/modern-cljs/doc/tutorial-13.md

 lein ring server-headless # in a new terminal
 ```

-Now, as usual, visit the [login-dbg.html][7] page and exercise all the
+Now, as usual, visit [login-dbg.html][7] and exercise all the
-interaction tests we already did in this and in the [previous tutorial][14].
+interaction tests performed in this and in the [previous tutorial][14].

 Great, really great!
-We satisfied all the five requirements we started
+We satisfied all five requirements we started with:
-from:

 * select a good server-side validator library
 * verify its portability from CLJ to CLJS
 * port the library from CLJ to CLJS
-* define a set of validators to be shared between the server and the
+* define a set of validators to be shared between server and client code
-  client code
 * exercise the defined validators on the server and client code.

 Best of all, we were able to follow the DRY and the separation of concerns